pohara60/cross_number/cross_number_v2/PRD.md

     *   References to grid entries, using the format `gridId.entryId` (e.g., `main.A1`).
     *   Generators for sequences of numbers, using the format `#generatorName` (e.g., `#prime`, `#fibonacci`).
     *   Monadic functions, using the format `$functionName` (e.g., `$squareroot`, `$isOdd`).
+*   Intermediate calculations are performed using the `num` type, and the final results are converted to `int`.

 ### 4.4.
 Monadic Functions